5ony/OBSWebSocketAHK/README.md

 [example-scene-and-scene-item-changer.ahk](example-scene-and-scene-item-changer.ahk)

 Basically this is the scipt you might want to extend.
+Note that this script __does not handle groups__, and you are encouraged not to use groups (OBSProject recommendation).
 No explanation here, but if you need a deeper knowledge about the mechanism, you might want to check all other scripts below this one.

 ```